Chicken Coop Construction & Details

 - When building the run for your chickens, figure 10 sq.f. of

 run space per each chicken (or more if space is not an issue)

-purchase this Chicken Coop from Keystone Barns.
+If you need more detailed Chicken Coop plan, you can purchase it from Keystone Barns.
 Visit Keystone Chicken